This post is also available in: Hindi

-- Salt ¼ teaspoon or as per taste
+- 1/4 tsp Salt or as per taste

 Slice the onion and chop the garlic.
-Cut the tomatoes in big pieces
+Cut the tomatoes into big pieces

-Add the sliced onion and saute till soft.
+Add the sliced onion and saute until they get soft.
 Put in the tomatoes and stir fry till soft.

 Add the water and cook on full flame till 2 whistles.
 Let the pressure release on its own before opening the lid.